fuiyo/modmailbot-wiki/Custom-Commands.md

 - Implementing your own commands that are not officially verified by the developers may break the bot, implement a command at your own risk.
 - We don't give support for custom commands
 - You should only implement a command from a developer that you trust, the command modules are given access to your entire bot, this includes your token, and some serious data.
-- Only the modmail staff (users with the modmail role) are able execute these commands
+- Only the modmail staff (users with the modmail role) are able to execute these commands

 ## Module
 Your command module should look like so